 Ask your healthcare provider about what to expect after your procedure.
 In most cases:

-You will be able to go home the day of the procedure.
+You'll be able to go home the day of the procedure.

 You can ask for pain medicine if you need it.

-You will need someone to drive you home after the procedure.
+You'll need someone to drive you home after the procedure.

 This reduces the risk of infection.

 You can return to normal after the procedure.
 But you may want to rest.

 Tell your healthcare provider if you have bleeding or swelling at the insertion site.